SeelabFhdo/ewks2019/README.md

 2. Clone/Download this repository to your harddrive.
 3. Run the ``eclipse`` executable in the package you downloaded in step 1, create a workspace as requested by the IDE, and import the projects you cloned/downloaded in step 2.
 Projects can be imported in Eclipse by hitting ``File > Open Projects from File System...``, then choosing the parent folder of the cloned/downloaded projects as ``Import source``, and after the projects were loaded hitting ``Finish``.
+4. Download [Visual Paradigm 15.2 Community Edition](https://www.visual-paradigm.com/download/community.jsp) for your OS and install it.

 Now that you have imported all projects into your workspace, you can try out the usage examples.
 The execution of the examples is technology-specific.